lasseufpa/lasse-py/README.md

 # lasse-py
 Python code used at LASSE / UFPA projects concerning signal processing, machine learning, digital communications, etc.

+## Installation

+Make sure your Python environment has all dependencies using:

+conda install --file requirements.txt

+If you do not have an environment yet, it is a good idea to follow the hints at https://github.com/lasseufpa/python_template and install one.

+PS: To update the requirements.txt file we use

+pip install pipreqs

+And from the project folder:

+pipreqs .

+(which will parse the files and save a new requirements.txt.
+You may move it if the file already exists)

 ## Packages we adopt

 https://github.com/librosa/librosa - audio and music analysis